npbtram0401/Alumni-Engagement-Analytics-/README.md

 •	Add and monitor key KPIs → follower growth, engagement rate, and conversion metrics

 •	Continuously evaluate dashboard insights → refine strategy based on real performance data

+Note: You can refer to the attached file (Alumni Engagement Analytics_ Dashboard) to view the dashboards in more detail and better understand the visual insights presented in this project.